-First though, let’s start with the opposite of acceptance – rejection.
-I think it is clear to everyone that it hurts to be rejected, but it is worth noting how sever that impact is in marriage.
+First though, let’s start with the opposite of acceptance-rejection.
+I think it is clear to everyone that it hurts to be rejected, but it is worth knowing how severe that impact is in marriage.

-A study from 2013 looked at the psychological adjustment of individuals who had grown up experiencing rejection from their parent and then were rejected by their spouse.
+A study from 2013 looked at the psychological adjustment of individuals who had grown up experiencing rejection from their parent and they were rejected by their spouse.